 And now the bad news: the federal structure of Germany does not exactly make it easy for consumers.
-Finely spun like honeycombs, the local and regional transport networks for short-distance transit extend far and wide across the country, all with their own tariffs and ticket systems.
+Finely spun like honeycombs, the local and regional transport networks for short-distance transit extend far and wide across the country, all with their own tariffs and Ticket variants.
 In times of almost limitless mobility, this is not an optimal service.
 A new project of VDV eTicket Service (VDV-ETS) and T-Systems has now tackled this challenge.
 Through this cooperation, the electronic ticket will reach the next service level.

-The VDV-ETS unites approximately 440 public transport companies under the “(eTicket Deutschland” umbrella.
+The VDV-ETS unites approximately 440 public transport companies under the “(((eTicket Deutschland” umbrella.
 On behalf of these companies, it publishes the German standard for electronic tickets and supports the industry in the digitalization of sales.
-Since 2003, VDV-ETS has been offering an e-ticket service for the various transport companies, which is being continually expanded, for example to include contactless payment.
+Since 2005, VDV-ETS has been offering an e-ticket service for the various transport companies, which is being continually expanded, for example to include contactless payment.
 The aim is to introduce a nationwide electronic fare management system (EFM) for users of local and long-distance public transport throughout Germany.

 Central tariff determination